farooqkz/farooqkz.github.io/content/religion/a-comparison-between-the-bible-and-quran.md

 ## The Faith

 While both Christianity and Islam are monotheism religions, meaning there is only one God to worship, there is a difference between the their views of this one God.
-The main difference is perhaps that most Christians believe in Trinity and in Islam, this is disbelief in God.
+The main difference is perhaps that most Christians believe in Trinity(except [a very small group who don't](https://en.wikipedia.org/wiki/Nontrinitarianism)) and in Islam, this is disbelief in God.

 In various verses Quran blames Christians for their beliefs about Jesus Christ.
 You can use [quran.com](https://quran.com) and search for "Jesus", "Christ" or "Messiah".
 As an example there is one verse from [Quran 5:72](https://quran.com/5/72) which tells us those who believe Jesus is God has certainly fall into disbelief: